davidcorton/archSeries/README.md

 ##Analysis functions

 There are three main analysis functions: *aorist*, *date.simulate*, and *cpue*.
 The former is deterministic and produces a single simple table of chronological bins and corresponding probability densities; the latter are both based on simulation and produce output in a standard format.
 This is a list of two data tables, the first ("full") containing full simulation results and the second ("summary") containing a summary table of quantiles based on the first.
 In the case of *cpue*, certain arguments can result in the addition of a third component ("small.n"): a list of lists defining areas of low confidence.
-This standard output format could be thought of as a special class of object, though it is not (yet?) formally defined as such.
+This standard output format could be thought of as a special class of object, though it is not formally defined as such.
 In any case, the main plotting functions are designed to work directly with it.

 ####**aorist:** calculate the aoristic sum for a group of entities with defined date limits.
 Calculates aoristic sum from a table of entities with defined date ranges, based on assumption of uniform probability between limits.
 Returns a two-column data table listing the calculated total probability density for each chronological bin.